Cosmology of the non-local Proca theory: Anisotropic cosmology

-These figures show that the late time behavior of the theory is consistent with the late time dynamics of the universe; the dynamic of universe begins from a highly anisotropic state and at the late time the anisotropy parameter goes to zero which dictated that universe becomes isotropic.
-Also, the study of the deceleration parameter (1), shows that the universe enters to the accelerated expansion phase.
-This shows that the non-linear BP interaction affects the IR behavior of the space-time making the universe to accelerate at late times.
+The figures show that the late time behavior of the theory is consistent with the observed dynamics of the late time universe; the dynamic of universe begins from a highly anisotropic state and at the late time the anisotropy parameter goes to zero which dictates that universe becomes isotropic.
+Also, the study of the deceleration parameter, shows that the universe begins from decelerating phase which enters to the accelerated expansion phase at late times.
+We have also depicted the $\Lambda$CDM curve in the left panel of figures \ref{fig1} and \ref{fig3}.
+One can see from the figures that compare to the $\Lambda$CDM model, the non-local Proca theory predicts more decelerated universe at early times, and enters to the accelerating phase earlier that $\Lambda$CDM model.